-Self-care should be a habit that you try to prioritize in your life.
-Not only can it help you deal with obstacles as they arise, but it can also improve your mental health on a daily basis.
+Self-care is a good habit to prioritize in your life.
+Not only can it help you manage obstacles as they arise, but it can also improve your mental health on a daily basis.
 Sometimes you’ll need the help of a professional, but never underestimate the power of taking care of yourself at every opportunity.

 There are many factors that can affect your mental health.
 Whether you’re coping with your past, trying to make sense of your childhood, or thinking about the future, speaking with a professional could help you get answers sooner.
 Sometimes there are barriers to receiving mental health care that are difficult to overcome.

 BetterHelp attempts to remove these obstacles for you so that receiving care is more convenient, easier, and more affordable.
 Operating as an online therapy platform, BetterHelp works by connecting you with a qualified therapist with the click of a button.
 You’ll need an internet connection as well as a device like a smartphone.
 Once you’re matched, you’ll be able to talk with your therapist through a messaging feature, phone call, or video chat.